veera9784/python_end_to_end/tuples,sets &dictionary/read.md

 Remember the indexing begins from 0 in Python.

 The first element is assigned an index 0, the second element is assigned an index of 1 and so on and so forth.

+Tuple Slicing
+We can use a : to perform slicing which grabs everything up to a designated point.

+The starting index is specified on the left of the : and the ending index is specified on the right of the :.

+Remember the element located at the right index is not included.

+When to use Tuples
+You may be wondering, "Why bother using tuples when they have fewer available methods?"
+To be honest, tuples are not used as often as lists in programming, but are used when immutability is necessary.
+If in your program you are passing around an object and need to make sure it does not get changed, then a tuple becomes your solution.
+It provides a convenient source of data integrity.

+You will find them often in functions when you are returning some values

+You should now be able to create and use tuples in your programming as well as have an understanding of their immutability.